FREQUENTLY ASKED QUESTIONS

 What is the daily cost per participant?
 Do I need to send money?

-The daily fee to families is $50/participant and includes our skilled Recreation Therapists, coffee/snacks, restaurant lunch, access to all fitness amenities/events, and home-base space throughout the day.
+The daily fee of $50/participant invoiced to families and includes our skilled Recreation Therapists, coffee/snacks, restaurant lunch, access to all fitness amenities/events, and home-base space throughout the day.

 What are the transportation arrangements?